zhujhj/bizchina/README.md

 - Dashboard with the functionality to send and receive tasks from departments such as IT or HR
   - Tasks are synchronized for all users within a department with the use of Firebase's Cloud Firestore database
   - Users may only view tasks sent to their department
-- Calendar displaying events and department tasks with their respective deadlines
+- Calendar displaying events and department tasks
   - Events can be added on the calendar, will be synchronized club-wide
-  - Tasks are pulled from Firestore and users can only see tasks from their department
+  - Tasks are pulled from Firestore and users can only see tasks from their department; tasks will be displayed on its deadline date on the calendar
 - Chat system to communicate with others
   - Users may create as many chats needed, and group chats have an unlimited size capacity
   - Users may send files within chats